About District 191

 We are always proud of what our students accomplish.
 Here are some recent examples:

-AP Scholar Awards: A total of 76 students have achieved recognition based on their scores on rigorous Advanced Placement (AP) exams they took last spring after completing college-level courses at Burnsville High School during the 2015-16 school year.
+AP Scholar Awards: In 2017, a total of 82 students achieved recognition based on their scores on rigorous Advanced Placement (AP) exams they took after completing college-level courses at Burnsville High School.
 Students who earn a 3 or more on the exams (out of a possible 5) may be eligible for college credits, advanced placement, or both.

 National Merit Scholarship Program: Nine Burnsville High School seniors were recognized in 2017 National Merit® Scholarship Program, a nationwide competition for recognition and awards conducted by National Merit Scholarship Corporation (NMSC).
 Blake Andert and Trang Truong were named as National Merit Semifinalists, which placed them in the top 1 percent of students who took the test.
 Seven others were named as Commended Students, a designation that went to fewer than three percent of those who took the test.
 They were Kit Chow, Emma Hakanson, Abigail Herzog, Abigail Rhode, Madeline Strey, Connor Van Dorpe and Erin Williams.